-Israel, on the contrary, are given many hundreds of prophecies relating to both Christ's first advent - when He was born of a virgin in Bethlehem and also His second coming, when Jesus returns to the earth, in clouds of great glory, to set up His millennial kingdom that will never end.
-All prophecies relating to Christ's first coming have been fulfilled, while those connected with His return are currently being set up for their eventual fulfillment during the Great Tribulation - sometimes called the 70th week of Daniel or the Time of Jacob's Trouble.
+Israel, on the contrary, are given many hundreds of prophecies relating to both Christ's first advent - when He was born of a virgin in Bethlehem, and also His Second Coming, when Jesus returns to the earth in clouds of great glory, to set up His Millennial kingdom that will never end.
+All prophecies relating to Christ's first coming have been fulfilled, while those connected with His return are currently being set up for their eventual fulfilment during the Great Tribulation - sometimes called the 70th week of Daniel or the Time of Jacob's Trouble.

 Having gone through terrible times of trouble and great tribulation, and despite seeing their Holy City captured, it's wealth taken, it's people enslaved, and the rebuilt temple of God desecrated by the man-of-sin, who opposes and exalts himself above every so-called god or object of worship - Zechariah gives God's people a wonderful message of hope.
 God, Himself, will stand up and fight against those nations, and manifest His great power.